After a hugely successful 2018, Andrew Pozzi now has his sights set on European Athletics Indoor Championships glory in Glasgow.

 Preparations are already underway for the Stratford-Upon-Avon athlete ahead of a pivotal 2019.
 As part of his training, Pozzi has relocated to Italy, while he also brought in the New Year with girlfriend and fellow athlete Katarina Johnson-Thompson.

 What they said

 Pozzi told Sky Sports: “I genuinely believe I can win a medal at Tokyo.
 If it was just about reaching finals, I probably would have stayed in the UK.
 I know, somehow I know I can achieve this at the highest level and that makes moving to Italy easier.”

-Colin Jackson: ““Every time I watch him run, I think if anyone can take my world or European records, it is this young man.
+Two-time hurdles world champion Colin Jackson: “Every time I watch him run, I think if anyone can take my world or European records, it is this young man.

 “He has all that is needed: he has good basic speed and now he has proved he can win major championships and already we had seen that he can run the fastest time in the world.
 You cannot ask for much more than that.